5 Tips to Control Dust During a Kitchen Remodel

-There’s no way around it: Kitchen remodeling is dusty business.
+There’s no way around it: Kitchen remodeling is a dusty business!
 Demolition and drywall sanding leaves your house full of grit and grime.
-Homeowners never have to worry about dust with Kowalske Kitchen & Bath.
-Our experienced team will take steps to control dust during your renovation.
+Homeowners who hire Kowalske Kitchen & Bath can feel confident that we ensure dust control during your kitchen remodel.
+Our experienced team will take steps to dust protection during construction.
 We pride ourselves on leaving your home clean.
 Trust us to keep your family safe from renovation dust.

 If the renovation is confined to a kitchen, we will isolate the work area to prevent dust and grit from getting out.
-These steps include:
+Some of these steps include:

 • Designating limited entry and exit areas